Software Testing and Analysis Focused on Results, Not Just Metrics.

 - Collating Test Methods to Limit Trips to External Systems in Automated Tests

-Test Plans
+Test Planning

 I have written test plans for everything from a simple read-only Web page to a complete rewrite of saved search functionality in a managed information system.
 I'm pretty methodical, and time has shown that the types of tests I plan don't just help testers.